sdevriese/sdevriese.github.io/_pages/about.markdown

 Since spring 2017, my husband and I have an australian shepherd: a stray from Texas that has the biggest personality imaginable.
 I had to no idea a dog could have such expressions and emotions.
 I'm trying to understand his language and he's probably thinking the same.
 He makes my heart leap.

-Education:

-* Doctor of Philosophy in Geophysics, University of British Columbia, 2016

-* Bachelor of Science in Geophysical Engineering, Colorado School of Mines, 2010

 All photos are &copy; Sarah Devriese